Bang Yong-guk

 He made his musical debut in 2008 as a member of an underground hip hop group called Soul Connection under the alias of "Jepp Blackman".
 In March 2011, he featured on Song Ji-eun's single "Going Crazy", which became a number one hit in South Korea.
 In July of that year he released his first solo digital single, "I Remember", featuring Beast's Yoseob and in November he promoted in a sub-unit called Bang & Zelo with fellow B.A.P member Zelo, releasing the single "Never Give Up".
 B.A.P released their first single in January 2012.

 Biography

 Bang Yong-guk was born in Seoul, South Korea, on March 31, 1990.
 He is the youngest out of two sons and one daughter in his family.
-He has an identical twin brother named Yongnam, who has also performed as an underground artist, and an older sister named Natasha.
+He has an identical twin brother named Yongnam, who has also performed as an underground artist, and an older sister named Natasha, who works as a tattoo artist.

 He moved with his family to the coastal Ijak islands of Incheon when he was young, living there for a short period of time before moving back to mainland Incheon.
 He studied at Gae Woong Elementary School and Gae Woong Middle School, and at 18 graduated from Yuhan High School.
 He was offered a scholarship for college, which he did not attend.